 My Gina is leaking, what can I do?

-There are two ways a valve may leak (Photo 1).
+There are two ways GINA may leak (Photo 1).
 One is between the valve and the ceramic funnel (TYPE-A), the other is through the valve itself (TYPE-B), where the user is unable to completely close it.

 Photo 1: Two types of leakage